phylum-dev/phylum-ci/docs/integrations/bitbucket_pipelines.md

 Bitbucket Cloud is supported for repositories hosted on [https://bitbucket.org/](https://bitbucket.org/).
 Bitbucket Data Center is not currently supported.

 The Bitbucket Pipelines environment is primarily supported through the use of a Docker image.
-The pre-requisites for using this image are:
+The prerequisites for using this image are:

-* Access to the [phylumio/phylum-ci Docker image][docker_image]
+* Access to the [`phylumio/phylum-ci` Docker image][docker_image]
 * A [Bitbucket access token][bb_tokens] with API access
   * This is only required when:
     * Using the integration in pull request pipelines